 They produced 11 children -- Maggie Albertha Younkin, Annie Catharine Fernsner, William Arthur Younkin, David Franklin Younkin, Milton R. Younkin, Albert Younkin, Roy Elias Younkin, Alfred "Earl" Younkin, Henry Clay Younkin, George Harrison Younkin and Charles Horner Younkin, all born in Meyersdale.

-Sadly, daughter Maggie died in infancy due to membranous croup on Dec.
-14, 1870 -- son Milton was stricken with typhoid fever and passed at age 12 on Oct.
-9, 1888, -- son Albert succumbed of typhoid fever as he neared his second birthday on May 12, 1880 -- son Earl contracted diphtheria and passed nearing his second birthday on Nov.
-5, 1888 -- and son George died at age 20 on Jan.
+The family was plunged into grief over the years when they lost five of their children to untimely deaths over the span of 42 years.
+The first was daughter Maggie, who died in infancy due to membranous croup on Dec.
+14, 1870 -- followed by son Milton who was stricken with typhoid fever and passed at age 12 on Oct.
+9, 1888 -- son Albert who succumbed of typhoid fever as he neared his second birthday on May 12, 1880 -- son Earl who contracted diphtheria and passed nearing his second birthday on Nov.
+5, 1888 -- and finally son George died at age 20 on Jan.
 27, 1912 (further below).

 Elias and Franklin Enos are said to have operated the first general store in Garrett, a coal mining community in Somerset County.
 The store sold supplies to the workers employed in constructing the Baltimore and Ohio Railroad.
 Said a newspaper, "With the completion of the railroad in 1871, Mr. Younkin's store business fell off owing to the removal of the railroad laborers."

 For some years, they lived on a farm inherited from Emma's father near Salisbury Junction, where Elias was a farmer and brick maker.
 There were no buildings on the land when they came to own it, but he built a house and barn, and resided there for about a decade.
 Circa 1883, he owned 45 acres assessed at a value of $1,060.